inferixon/Seamless-Hourglass-Model/SHG Model.md

 In General Relativity (GR), spacetime is not a substance but a relational geometry shaped by mass-energy.
 SHG offers a compatible view: space and time are not fundamental substrates but emergent coordinates arising directly from compression dynamics in the Infostream.

-- **Imaginary projections:** Space and time can be treated as semi-dependent projections ("1.5D shadows") of the Infostream.
+- **Projection basis:** Space and time function as semi-dependent coordinate constructs derived from constraints on coherence optimization.
-- **Metric as compression geometry:** The spacetime metric corresponds to distances in the compression landscape — shorter codes correspond to geodesics of stability.
+- **Metric as compression geometry:** The spacetime metric corresponds to distances in the compression landscape—shorter descriptive codes align with stable trajectories.
-- **Curvature as coherence bias:** What GR describes as curvature, SHG reframes as local adjustments in coherence optimization.
+- **Curvature as coherence bias:** What GR describes as curvature is reframed as local adjustments in coherence optimization.
-- **Gravity as emergent order:** The attraction we interpret as gravitation is simply the system’s preference for globally consistent, compressible states.
+- **Gravity as emergent order:** Apparent gravitational attraction reflects the system’s bias toward globally consistent, compressible states.

 This perspective aligns SHG with GR while simplifying its ontology: instead of spacetime as an independent manifold, it becomes a practical coordinate system for expressing compression-consistent relations within the Infostream.